numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

 Extension to large scale setting
 --------------------------------
-Our objective is to construct a large scale test suite such that the cost of a function call is acceptable with the dimensions of interest while preserving the main characteristics of the original functions in the ``bbob`` test suite.
-To this end, we will replace the full orthogonal matrices of the rotational transformations, which would be too expensive in our large scale setting, with another orthogonal transformation that has (almost) linear complexity: *permuted orthogonal block-diagonal matrices* ([AIT2016]_).
+Our objective is to construct a large scale test suite where the cost of a function call is acceptable in the higher dimensions while preserving the main characteristics of the original functions in the ``bbob`` test suite.
+To this end, we will replace the full orthogonal matrices of the rotational transformations, which would be too expensive in our large scale setting, with orthogonal transformations that have linear complexity in the problem dimension: *permuted orthogonal block-diagonal matrices* ([AIT2016]_).

 Specifically, the matrix of a rotational transformation :math:`\textbf{R}` will be represented as: